Universal recovery maps and approximate sufficiency of quantum relative entropy: Universal and explicit refinements of other entropy inequalities

 It is well known (see e.g.~\cite{ruskai02}) that the monotonicity of the relative entropy under trace-preserving completely positive maps is closely related to (i) strong subadditivity, (ii) concavity of the conditional entropy, and (iii) joint convexity of the relative entropy.
-Based on this relation, Theorem~\ref{thm_monoRelEnt} can be used to derive universal remainder terms for the statements (i)-(iii).
+Based on this relation, Remark~\ref{rmk_mainSimple} can be used to derive universal and explicit remainder terms for the statements (i)-(iii).
 We note that universal means that the recovery map that occurs in the remainder term does not depend on all possible parameters.
 Within this section we assume that $A$, $B$, and $C$ are finite-dimensional Hilbert spaces.
 For $n \in \N$, the $n$-simplex is denoted by $\Delta_{n}:=\{ x\in\R^{n} : \ x\geq 0, \ \sum_{i=1}^{n} x_{i}=1\}$.
-The following three corollaries consist of two statements each.
-Statement 1 is derived from Theorem~\ref{thm_explicit} which has the advantage that the remainder term is explicit (and hence also universal).
-However, since the lower bound of Theorem~\ref{thm_explicit} is in form of a logarithm of a fidelity we cannot fully simplify the remainder terms (e.g., the convex sum appears inside the logarithm).
-This is circumvented in Statement 2 (which is derived from Theorem~\ref{thm_monoRelEnt})\footnote{Recall that the lower bound in Theorem~\ref{thm_monoRelEnt} is in the form of a measured relative entropy. } at the cost that the remainder term is not explicit, but still universal.